Custom Events & Functions

 of the I/O interface, and use RegisterFunction

 to add an entry to the function registry of the actor.
+The following types are supported:

 void APickupActor::RegisterIOFunctions(FActorIOFunctionList& FunctionRegistry)